Gas & Bloating Home Remedy With Dill

 10 Health Benefits of Dill

 2. Dill and fennel seeds are used as mouth fresheners.
-They also maintain health of gums and teeth by reducing inflammation.
+They also maintain the health of gums and teeth by reducing inflammation.

 4. Respiratory Disorders: Flavonoids and Monoterpenes in the dill essential oil act like antihistamines and anti-congestive.
-Thus, they help clear the nasal congestion due to histamines, allergies or coughs and colds.
+Thus, they help clear the nasal congestion due to histamines, allergies or coughs, and colds.

-5. Menstrual Disorders: The flavonoids in the essential oil of dill stimulate the secretion of certain hormones in females that help maintain proper menstrual cycle.
+5. Menstrual Disorders: The flavonoids in the essential oil of dill stimulate the secretion of certain hormones in females that help maintain a proper menstrual cycle.

-7. Diabetes: Although the research on effects of Dill in managing the insulin levels in diabetics is in its preliminary stage, studies have shown that Dill can help reduce fluctuations of insulin levels and serum lipids in Type 2 diabetes.
+7. Diabetes: Although the research on the effects of Dill in managing the insulin levels in diabetics is in its preliminary stage, studies have shown that Dill can help reduce fluctuations of insulin levels and serum lipids in Type 2 diabetes.

 8. Dill increases strength, is a relaxant, and helps remove toxins through increased urination.